Here’s a common-sense mantra for writers: Before you do anything else, Write Today First.

 Bottom line: Letters for Scarlet took years to write; my current WIP, under six months.
 So what’ve you got to lose?

-Starting on February 1st, try it for one month.
+Pick your moment (like tomorrow, perhaps?) and try it for one month.
 Ten minutes a day with a pencil in a notebook.

 Then report back here, because my writer-friend, you are not alone.